BenimFurka/gaymwtf-core/README.md

 ### Test Project

-The repository includes a `gaymwtf-test` directory that serves as a working example of how to use the game engine.
+The repository includes a `gaymwtf-test` example that serves as a working example of how to use the game engine.
 This test project demonstrates:

 - Setting up custom tiles, entities, and biomes
 - World generation